tjuqxb/application-demo/README.md

 Users can add comments when deleting itmes and cancel past deletions.
 The frontend would show undeleted items and deletion histories.
 Sever-side checks all the parameters using DTO layer.
-Sever-side adopts transactional process for delete/undelete items.
+Sever-side adopts transactional process for delete/undelete/edit items, as editting a deleted item is not allowed.

 ### Database Design ###
 Item and DeleteRecord are in "one to many" relationship.
 In item use "is\_deleted" field to mark deleted.
 In deleteRecord, use "is\_cancelled" field to mark cancelled.
-For one item, only the most recent deletion can be cancelled.
+For one item, although all deletion histories are recorded, only the most recent deletion can be cancelled.
 Schemas:
 ```
 CREATE TABLE items (